kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 1.3.0 =
-* Other post types now supported.
+* All public post types are now supported, both hierarchical and non-hierarchical.
 To enabled the Nested Pages interface for additional post types, visit Settings > Nested Pages and select the "Post Types" tab.
+The generated nav menu is tied to the pages type, which is enabled by default.
 * New interface for adding top-level posts/pages in bulk

 = 1.2.1 =